aanunez/yt2gif/README.md

 #### Bugs/todo

-* Move to a real temp structure
+* Move to a real temp structure, right now stuff is created in the calling directory
 * Finish that gif for my friend jessie
-* Make sure this can actually be installed and used
 * General clean up of yt2gif
 * Try to make it work on windows